icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [angular-starter-kit](https://github.com/svierk/angular-starter-kit) - Angular project template with Prettier, Linter, Git-Hooks and VS Code settings.
 * [fractal-boilerplate-lua-angular](https://github.com/FRACTAL-GAME-STUDIOS/fractal_boilerplate_lua_angular) - Basic Angular & Lua - FiveM Boilerplate: A streamlined starter kit for web and in-game development with hot builds and utility scripts.
 * [angular-nestjs-starter-kit](https://github.com/JangoCG/angular-nestjs-starter-kit) - Angular and NestJS Monorepo setup with NPM Workspaces and Github Actions.
+* [angular-sample-app](https://github.com/descope-sample-apps/angular-sample-app) - This sample app demonstrates how to integrate the [Descope](https://www.descope.com) authentication service into an Angular application.
+This application includes a login screen using Descope Angular SDK, a user dashboard to display user information and a navigation bar that dynamically adjusts based on the user's authentication state.

 ##### Paid